matthiask/django-user-messages/README.rst

     {% if messages %}
       <ul class="messages">
+      {% for message in messages %}
         <li class="{{ message.tags }}".>
           {% if message.meta.url %}<a href="{{ message.meta.url }}">{% endif %}
           {{ message }}
           {% if message.meta.url %}</a>{% endif %}
         </li>
+      {% endfor %}
       </ul>
     {% endif %}

+django-user-messages' messages are also evaluated lazily.